-On the PS5 side, we know the console will be using AMD chips across the board.
+On the PS5 side, the console uses AMD chips across the board.
 This includes an eight-core CPU running on a modified version of the Ryzen line.
 This CPU will use 7nm Zen 2 microarchitecture.
 Its CPU is, on paper, slightly less powerful than the Xbox Series X CPU.

-At long last, Sony will be moving away from hard drives in favor of solid-state drives for the PS5, as revealed in Wired’s interview with Mark Cerny.
+At long last, Sony is moving away from hard drives in favor of solid-state drives for the PS5.
 It will be a custom super-fast 825GB SSD, with a slot for expanding storage via NVME.

-The Xbox Series X will also be making use of a solid-state drive.
+The Xbox Series X also makes use of a solid-state drive.
 It is a custom 1TB SSD using NVME technology, and it will support proprietary expansion cards.
 Both consoles support external HDD as well, but they are not fast enough to run next-generation games.
 It’s recommended to wait to purchase external hard drives in the next couple of years so they’re up to par with the requirements of current games.
 You are able to store Xbox Series X games on an external device giving you a wider array of games to choose from at our fingertips.

-Now that both companies have shown their consoles off, we know how they stack up against one another, visually.
-The Xbox Series X will resemble a tall PC tower.
+Now that both consoles are in our hands, we know how they stack up against one another, visually.
+The Xbox Series X resembles a tall PC tower.
 It is substantially larger than the Xbox One X and Xbox One S systems, but still features a power button and disc drive on the front.
 The top of the system caves slightly inward and is made entirely of ventilation holes for better airflow.
 It can also be positioned horizontally to better fit entertainment centers.

 As for the PS5, it looks quite unusual, with a combination of black and white colors and curves on each side of it.
 In much of the promotional material, the system is shown standing up vertically, but you are able to place it on its side.
 Though, with the curve on the bottom, it’s unclear if the system will come with some sort of stand to make it flush with the surface it’s on.
 The system doesn’t look a whole lot like the PS4, or any previous PlayStation system, for that matter.
-There will also be a disk-less version that is slightly smaller and less expensive.
-It’s unknown if other colors will be made available, but if it’s anything like the PS4, there will be numerous special editions throughout it’s life cycle.
+There will also be a disc-less version that is slightly smaller and less expensive.

 The PS5‘s official controller is called the DualSense, dropping the DualShock moniker altogether.
 Sony has detailed what we can expect from the device.
 Speaking to Wired, Sony revealed that it would be ditching traditional rumble motors in favor of haptic feedback.
-This new technology will allow for more specific responses in games, such as resistance in the analog sticks when you are walking on a tough surface.
-There will also be variable resistance in the triggers, mimicking the action being performed, such as pulling back the string of a bow.
+This new technology allows for more specific responses in games, such as resistance in the analog sticks when you are walking on a tough surface.
+There is also variable resistance in the triggers, mimicking the action being performed, such as pulling back the string of a bow.

-Additionally, the battery packed into the controller will sport a higher capacity than its predecessor.
+Additionally, the battery packed into the controller sports a higher capacity than its predecessor.
 This was one of the biggest drawbacks with the DualShock 4 in the current generation.
 The controller itself resembles the console, with a combination of black and white colors.
 It seems to be a bit bulkier than the Dualshock 4.
-According to Sony, the DualSense will incorporate the same basic button layout as before, but with a few minor changes.
+The DualSense incorporates the same basic button layout as previous controllers, but with a few minor changes.
 Gone is the Share button.
 Instead, Sony opted to include a Create button to take its place, and it’ll presumably function the same, with added features.
 It will also include a built-in mic and headphone jack.

 The PlayStation VR built for PS5 could also be getting a new controller, if a Sony patent filing is any indication.
 Published in February 2020, the filing includes information and drawings of a controller with individual finger tracking similar to the Valve Index.

-Microsoft shared its design for the Xbox Series X controller during The Game Awards 2019, and it isn’t drastically different from the Xbox One controller.
+The Xbox Series X controller isn’t drastically different from the Xbox One controller.
 There is a new share button, which works much like the same button on the DualShock 4, as well as an updated directional pad based on the Xbox One Elite 2 controller’s pad.
 It also features a slightly different form factor.

-Unlike the PS4, Sony’s next console is said to be backward-compatible.
-At this point, it’s supposed to play PS4 games in addition to its own library of titles, as well as PlayStation VR games.
-It will also be backward-compatible with the PlayStation VR headset supported by the PS4, but this doesn’t mean we won’t also get a new VR headset down the line.
-However, Sony has been quiet regarding the system’s backward compatibility leading up to launch.
-It’s still unknown how this will work.
+Unlike the PS4, Sony’s newest console is backward-compatible — at least in some capacity.
+The PS5 is able to play PS4 games in addition to its own library of titles, as well as PlayStation VR games.
+It is also backward-compatible with the PlayStation VR headset supported by the PS4, but this doesn’t mean we won’t also get a new VR headset down the line.
+After what seemed like an eternity, Sony finally gave us the details on how backward compatibility will work.

 The company is said to be working on a project called GameCore that will help streamline the game development process for Microsoft’s gaming consoles and PC platform.
 It seems the goal here is to make it easier for developers to create games for Microsoft’s consoles that can be more easily brought to, or are even inherently compatible with, Windows PCs.